24th April, 2026

 • There’s no lengthy process in order for customers to sign up.
 This means that your customers can get their ‘Buy now, Pay later’ with a lot more ease than the other payment gateways.

-• Afterpay does not issue credit checks on your customers when they sign up.
-This means that they don’t reject any of your potential business
+• Afterpay do not issue credit checks on your customers when they sign up.
+This means that they don’t reject any of your potential business.

-• Afterpay also offers seamless integrations with multiple different eCommerce platforms.
+• Afterpay also offer seamless integrations with multiple different eCommerce platforms.

 Limitations:

-• Possibly to compensate for the lack of interest in your customers, Afterpay has a 4% merchant fee for your transactions.
+• Possibly to compensate for the lack of interest on your customers, Afterpay has a 4% merchant fee for your transactions.

 Choosing the best payment gateway for your business will hugely depend on your current position in the market and your business strategy for the foreseeable future.

-Despite a 3-day wait for processing payments, the low-interest rates for businesses and credit flexibility really make PayPal a winner for any type of business.
+Despite a 3 day wait for processing payments, the low interest rates for businesses and credit flexibility really makes PayPal a winner for any type of business.
 No matter whether you’re a small retailer, B2B or the type of business that you do, PayPal has a solution for you.